The Teichm\"uller Space of a 3-Dimensional Anosov Flow: Introduction

 \begin{coralph} \emph{Let $\Phi$ be a $C^{1+}$-smooth transitive Anosov flow on $3$-manifold $M$ with $C^1$-smooth strong stable and strong unstable foliations.
 Then there is a dichotomy: \begin{itemize} \item either $\Phi$ is a constant-roof suspension over $A:\TT^2\to \TT^2$ and there is a nature bijection: \item or the space $\mathcal{H}^{1+}_{s,u}(\Phi)/_{\sim}$ is trivial, namely, it has just an element. \end{itemize}} \end{coralph}

 We will also discuss the space of transitive Anosov $3$-flows just admitting smooth strong unstable foliations, see Corollary \ref{cor teichmulle uC1}.

 0.5 \baselineskip

 {\bf Organization of this paper:} In section \ref{sec Preliminaries}, we recall some general properties of Anosov flows on $3$-manifolds including the Radon-Nikodym realization.
 In section \ref{sec HA-flow}, we introduce H\"older flows admitting $C^{1+}$-smooth weak stable and weak unstable foliations which we called HA-flows.
 We will show the flexibility of the Jacobians induced by these foliations for HA-flows.
-In section \ref{sec Space}, we smoothing the above HA-flows to get Theorem \ref{thm flow flexibility 0} the Jacobian flexibility result of transitive Anosov $3$-flows, Corollary \ref{cor Teich space orbit-eq} the Teichm\"uller space in the sense of orbit-equivalence and also Theorem \ref{thm connect} the path-connectedness of such a space.
+In section \ref{sec Space}, we smoothing the above HA-flows to get Theorem \ref{thm flow flexibility 0} the Jacobian flexibility result of transitive Anosov $3$-flows and Corollary \ref{cor Teich space orbit-eq} the Teichm\"uller space in the sense of orbit-equivalence.
+Then we prove the path-connectedness of the the space of Anosov flows (Theorem \ref{thm connect}) and the homotopy type of the space (Theorem \ref{thm component}).
 In section \ref{sec C1 Foliation}, we consider Anosov $3$-flows admitting $C^1$-smooth strong hyperbolic foliations, including the classification Theorem \ref{thm flow Phi sC1 flex}, Corollary \ref{cor Techmuller space suC1} and the rigidity Theorem \ref{thm flow Phi sC1 rigid}.

 0.5 \baselineskip